protonate/prebid-amp-poc/README.md

 # prebid-amp-poc

 To run the POC, clone this repo and Prebid.js.
+In the Prebid repo check out the `poc/prebid-sandbox` branch.

 The current config expects these
 hosts listening on loopback:
 ```
 prebidapp.com